Last updated: 23 February 2022

 Please check your insurance policy to see what is covered.

 - I have received an OKP scholarship from Nuffic for one of the upcoming courses.
-What will happen now?
+What happens in case it changes to virtual learning?

 If it is not possible to have the course at KIT, Amsterdam then it will be given via virtual learning.
-All OKP scholarship holders for upcoming courses can follow the courses via distance learning.
+KIT will inform OKP scholarship holders if this changes anything.
+Last year all OKP scholarship holders could follow the courses via distance learning.
 We will inform all OKP scholarship holders on the situation which applies to them.
 Please note that also distance learning at KIT is fulltime and requires a stable internet connection and a quiet space.

 - I have to take an English proficiency test.
 What are my options as a lot of test centres are closed due to Covid-19?